Marcos-Fernando/EDTA-GUI/README.md

 * **Genome Data:** Upload the input file containing the complete genomic sequence in FASTA format.
 Use the "Browse" button to select the file from the local system.

 Next, the interface presents additional features, grouped into a subsection with advanced configuration options for the analysis.
+* **Mode:** Specifies which annotation tool you wish to use.
+The available options are:
+  * **EDTA-GUI:** Provides annotation of transposable elements in eukaryotic genomes.
+Perfoms <i>de novo</i> detection and general classification of different TE classes.
+This is the default option for genomes of any eukaryotic organism. (default)
+  * **AnnoTEP:** Provides specialised annotation of transposable elements in plant genomes.
+A version of EDTA adapted for high accurary in identifying all classes, including autonomous and non-autonomous elements, as well as LTR lineages in plant genomes.
+Produce charts, detailed reports, and phylogenetic trees from the results.

 * **Species Specification to Identify TIR Candidates:** Allows users to specify the reference species in order to optimise the identification of TIR elements.
 The options include:
   * Others: For species other than rice or maize (default).
   * Rice: For rice genomes.